Flamma/rogacy/README.md

 ## License

-This project is an experimental game development exercise and is provided as-is for educational purposes.
+This project is licensed under the GNU General Public License v3.0 (GPL 3) - see the LICENSE file for details.
+This ensures that the game remains free and open source software.